Skip to main content

 Security

-• Credential Management: Store tokens and certificates securely using environment variables
+• Credential Management: Handle credentials securely using environment variables in production

 • Certificate Handling: Store certificates securely and rotate regularly

-• Network Security: Always use HTTPS URLs for API server connections
+• Network Security: Use HTTPS URLs for API server connections

-• RBAC Compliance: Respect Kubernetes RBAC permissions for namespace and resource access
+• Namespace Access: Respect Kubernetes RBAC permissions for namespace and resource access

 Testing